 Abstract

 Little empirical evidence exists to identify the impact that a partner’s absence or presence has on the mother’s decision-making, and her consequential help-seeking behaviour, when her child is unwell.
-This study used qualitative design in 3-phases using focus groups and interviews to explore an Army mother’s help-seeking behaviour as a lone parent when her child was unwell during the out-of-hours period.
-Thirty one parents from a British Army garrison were interviewed.
+This three phase study used qualitative design using focus groups and interviews involving 31 parents from a British Army garrison.
+The study explored Army mothers’ help-seeking behaviour as a lone parent when her child was unwell during the out-of-hours period.
 The findings demonstrated that Army life created a combination of stressors for Army mothers which altered their help-seeking behaviour when their child was unwell.
 When their partner was available, mothers contacted health services as a last resort, once all other avenues had been exhausted.
-However in contrast in their partner's absence, they were contacted as a first resort.
+However in contrast, during their partner's absence, health services were contacted as a first resort.
 An algorithm was generated from the findings which illustrates the importance of ascertaining whether the mother is alone at the time of the consultation.
-Increased emotional vulnerability intensified the need for reassurance and affected a mother’s decision-making ability.
+Increased emotional vulnerability intensified their need for reassurance and affected a mother’s decision-making ability.
 Primary health care staff should ascertain whether mothers are currently lone parents at an early stage of their assessment, as this may influence the entire consultation.

 Keywords